aholstenson/miio/README.md

 # miIO Device Library

-This is a small library for controlling Mi Home devices that implement the miIO protocol, such as the Mi Air Purifier, Mi Robot Vacuum and Mi Smart Socket.
+Control Mi Home devices that implement the miIO protocol, such as the Mi Air Purifier, Mi Robot Vacuum and Mi Smart Socket.

 This library requires at least Node 6.0.0.